bryanlabs/go-bryanlabs-dev/content/blog/amifactory.md

 1. imageName - The name of your image.
 2. sourceImage - The trusted image to start from.
 3. bootstrapUrl - the URL to a script which will configure your image.
-4. accounts - A list of AWS accounts to share the AMI with.
+4. accounts - A list of AWS account numbers to share the AMI with.
 5. Automation Document - Creates and configures the new AMI.

 # Build AMIs
-This Lambda function can be invoked multiple ways.
-In this article we will use both a Lambda Test event, and Cloudwatch Events to invoke the buildAmi Function.
+Now that you have a payload defining your AMIs, you can use them to invoke the lambda function.
+This Lambda function can be triggered multiple ways.
+In this article we will use both a Lambda Test event and Cloudwatch Schedule Events to invoke the buildAmi Function.

-## Create a Test Event
+## Create a Lambda Test Event
-From within Lambda, click the buildAmi function click select a test event, then click configure test events.
+From within Lambda, click the buildAmi function click 'select a test event', then click configure test events.
 Choose an Event name like webserverTest, paste in the json payload example and click create.

 ![Create Test Event](../../images/blog/amifactory/configure_test_event.PNG)